nextensio/docs/content/en/Architecture/policyattr/_index.md

 }
 ```

-Now assume we configure the following host attributes for route tag "new" for salespricing@bestinsurance.com:
+Now assume we configure the following App attributes for route tag "new" for salespricing@bestinsurance.com:
 1. userTeamSelect = ["sales"]
 2. userLocationSelect = ["boston"]
 3. userOsTypeSelect = ["windows10"]